schollz/acrostic/README.md

 ![thephantom](https://user-images.githubusercontent.com/6550035/148664652-bcafc62b-e460-45de-ad4f-97cd6398c3cc.png)

-adjust parameters in `PARAMS > phantom` or from the phantom UI:
+the phantom is a voice when there are no other voices. it is driven by an internal engine which is automatically used when no crow or midi device is detected (if midi/crow is detected, then the volume of the phantom is set to 0 by default). adjust parameters in `PARAMS > phantom` or from the phantom UI:

 - E1 adjusts LPF lfo frequency
 - E2 adjusts LPF minimum cutoff